COLUMN-Bakken oil producers need $55 to keep production steady: Kemp

 By John Kemp

-LONDON, Jan 9 (Reuters) - North Dakota needs an oil price of around $55 per barrel and a fleet of around 140 rigs to sustain production at the current level of 1.2 million barrels per day, the U.S. state’s chief regulator told legislators on Thursday.
+LONDON, Jan 9 (Reuters) - North Dakota needs an oil price of around $55 per barrel and a fleet of around 140 rigs to sustain production at the current level of 1.2 million barrels per day, the state’s chief regulator told legislators yesterday.

 Department of Mineral Resources Director Lynn Helms outlined breakeven rates for wells across the state and production projections for a range of prices in a presentation for the House Appropriations Committee of the State Legislature (here).